Security is leadership work

 4. Resilience and recovery

-Recovery is where executives feel impact.
-Downtime.
-Missed revenue.
-Operational chaos.
-The strongest signal of readiness is tested recovery, not a document.
+Recovery is where executives feel the impact.
+Downtime, missed revenue, service disruption, and operational confusion all show up fast.
+The strongest signal of readiness is tested recovery, not a document sitting on a shared drive.

 • Do we have documented recovery objectives for critical systems.